-(21) No doubt, the error in the Land Use Classification could have been misleading to the Complainant.
+(20) No doubt, the error in the Land Use Classification could have been misleading to the Complainant.
 However, the correct classification could have readily been discovered with a simple review of the appropriate maps.
 This Board does not consider the misinformation to be significant enough to prompt a change in the assessment.

-(22) No one challenged the City's \$200,000 per acre market value rate for the hypothetical three acres.
-A review of the servicing maps presented by the City show that the subject land could have water and sewer distribution lines in land adjacent to the extreme south end of the subject.
+(21) No one challenged the City's \$200,000 per acre market value rate for the hypothetical three acres.
+A review of the servicing maps presented by the City show that the subject land could have water and sewer distribution lines in land adjacent south.
 As such, the current assessment could arguably comply with section 4(3)(d)(ii) of MRAT.